silvenon/generator-wbp/README.md

   * [ESLint] for JS & JSX linting (if you are using [Atom], I highly recommend [linter-eslint])
   * [Sass] for CSS pre-processing (using [libsass])
   * [PostCSS] for CSS post-processing, with the following plugins:
+    - [postcss-flexbugs-fixes] for fixing some of the [flexbugs]
-    - [Autoprefixer] for adding vendor prefixes
+    - [autoprefixer] for adding vendor prefixes
     - easily include more [PostCSS plugins]
   * JS & CSS [sourcemaps]
   * [Normalize.css] for normalizing styles across browsers